MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/electronic-invoicing.md

 - Digital stamp of an authorized service provider, PAC, that you choose.

 > [!IMPORTANT]
 > You will be submitting the electronic invoices to a PAC, which is an authorized service provider appointed by the Mexican tax authorities (SAT).
+SAT has certified more than one PAC in Mexico, and you must obtain the appropriate information to communicate with the PAC of your choice.
+By default, [!INCLUDE [prod_short](../../includes/prod_short.md)] supports integration with [Interfactura](https://interfactura.com/), but you can use another PAC of your choice.

 ## Getting Started